gpsyrou/gpsyrou/README.md

 ### 👋 Hi there

 Thank you for visiting my profile.
-My name is George and I am a Data Scientist currently living in London, UK.
+My name is George and I am a Data Scientist currently working and living in London, UK.

 <!--
 **gpsyrou/gpsyrou** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.